 The Details tab provides an abstract of the issue, a detailed explanation, and examples.
-The following table describes the tab elements.
+The following table describes the tab sections.

-Element Description Abstract/Custom Abstract Summary description of the issue, including custom abstracts that your organization defined.
+Section Description Abstract/Custom Abstract Summary of the issue, including any custom abstracts defined by your organization.
 Explanation/Custom Explanation Description of the conditions in which this type of issue occurs.
 This includes a discussion of the vulnerability, the constructs typically associated with it, how an attacker can exploit it, and the potential consequences of an attack.
-This element also provides custom explanations that your organization defined.
+This section also includes any custom explanations defined by your organization.
 Instance ID Unique identifier for the issue.
-Priority Metadata Values Includes impact and likelihood.
-Legacy Priority Metadata Values Includes severity and confidence.
+Priority Metadata Values Priority metadata values for this issue including impact and likelihood.
+Legacy Priority Legacy priority metadata values for the issue including severity and

+Section Description

+Metadata Values confidence.

-Element Description Remediation Effort The relative amount of effort required to fix and verify an issue.
+Remediation Effort Relative amount of effort required to fix and verify the issue.